This Is When You Should Switch To A Forward-Facing Car Seat

 If you need more convincing than a tidy video from a lady who actually nicknamed herself after car seats, consider that the Swedes have kept their kids rear-facing until the age of 4 for 35 years, and all they did was invent the safest car ever made.
 Do you want to argue about this with the people who make Volvos?

 Even if you’ve already flipped your kid, flip ’em back as soon as you can for their own safety.
 (More accurately, put them back in a rear-facing seat.
 Car seats should only be installed as designed, so don’t just go flip-flopping.
 But yeah.)
 After all, new information should give you new habits.
-Otherwise, instead of deciding between the 8 best car seats on the market, we’d still be debating whether kids should ride inside or outside the car.

 This article was originally published on